netocalegari/springboot-anime-store/README.md

 # Anime Store API

-This project is an API for User and Animes management.
-It provides endpoints to create, read, update and delete users and animes.
+This project is an API for User and Anime management.
+It provides endpoints to create, read, update, and delete users and anime.

-## 🚀 Used tecnologies
+## 🚀 Used Technologies
 - **Java 21**
 - **Spring Boot 3**
 - **Spring Security**